 I currently run my own private counseling practice where I provide counseling to clients on a range of issues.
 My practice is entirely online, which provides accessibility, convenience, and ease of access to clients wherever they are in life.
 I am honored to accompany my clients on their journey toward transformation and wholeness.

-I am also the Director of the Social Work Program and an Assistant Professor at Trevecca University and I adore working with students.
+I am also a social work professor at a local university and I adore working with students.
 I love the chance to teach students about the healing impact of this work and walk with them on their professional journey.

 I was born and raised in St. Louis, Missouri and currently reside in Nashville, Tennessee.
 I love yoga and jogging, and although I'm not really good at either of these things, they both make me feel centered and energized.
 I am a musician and spend much of my time writing, singing, and playing piano.
 I love incorporating creative expression into my work as part of the journey toward holistic healing.

-My therapeutic work is heavily informed by humanistic and existential perspectives of psychotherapy and I am influenced by the work of Carl Rogers and Irvin D. Yalom.
+My therapeutic work is heavily informed by humanistic and existential perspectives of psychotherapy, and I am influenced by the work of Carl Rogers and Irvin D. Yalom.
+I use mindfulness techniques, connecting the body and breath, and centering on the present moment.
+I have completed Tara Brach's mindfulness training for psychotherapists, which has transformed my work.
 I am also trained in EMDR therapy, which is a type of therapy specifically designed to treat trauma.
 In addition, I have a history of working with grief, loss, and bereavement issues.

 Health disparities among under-served populations